 It is also our regrettable burden that we must be ever vigilant against the attentions of those who would work to undermine our cause.
 These persons often shun the light of day, well aware that the exposure of their behaviour will deny them the credibility that they crave – and that such exposure will frequently result in a robust rebuttal that will show their premises to be both erroneous and motivated by the basest of instincts.

 Newcomers to the world of chivalry and nobility often imagine that those involved are uniformly observers of the chivalric code and behave even towards those with whom they disagree with respect and dignity.
 They are not aware of the predatory sub-class that is concerned largely with the quid pro quo of offers of money, “international recognition” and other assistance, in return for the bestowal of titles of nobility and an adherence to its agenda of “accepted” institutions and protocols.

 Let us examine one of these missives, and answer its accusations in some detail.
-It purports to be sent by a Portuguese bishop of the Roman Catholic Church, a church which has some history of antagonism towards the San Luigi Orders, and reads as follows:
+It purports to be sent by Dom Abillo Rodas de Sousa Ribas, the retired bishop of São Tomé and Príncipe in the Roman Catholic Church, and reads as follows:

 “Just a friendly warning to tell you that the Old Catholic Church/Catholic Church is schismatic and a group that broke off and was excommunicated over a hundred years ago.

 A so called Treaty of Friendship signed with them or contact with this group will make people holding your Orders, banned from belonging to or expelled from many of the legitimate Dynastic Orders of Europe and worldwide.

 Whilst we do not share a complete communion with these brothers, we do share the sacraments as you pointed out.
 The problem is that with any schismatic group, they are excommunicated and not in communion with Rome so we cannot accept them on a whole and although they can join Orders of merit, they cannot join Catholic Dynastic Orders and other Orders.